 Serving in a variety of positions at University of California, Irvine Deborah has provided executive and administrative support to faculty and staff in the School of Medicine coordinating business and academic functions.
 Deborah earned her Associate of Arts in Science and Math at Victor Valley College, Bachelor of Arts degree in Life Span Developmental Psychology from California State University of San Bernardino and Health Care Executive MBA from Paul Merage School of Business at University of California, Irvine.
 Deborah considers herself blessed to be the mother of four children as well as the grandmother of four (for now).

-Ken’s son Kenneth was diagnosed with High-Functioning Autism at the age of three.
-Despite many challenges Kenneth graduated from UC Riverside with a B.S. in Business and a concentration in accounting.
+Ken's son Kenneth was diagnosed with High-Functioning Autism at the age of three.
+Despite many challenges, Kenneth graduated from UC Riverside with a B.S. in Business and a concentration in accounting.
+Both Ken and Kenneth have gained significantly from active participation in the many inclusive activities offered by OCASG, including the outstanding Toastmasters Gavel Club.

 Scott believes many people with Asperger’s are naturally suited for careers in the information sciences, and his initial volunteering with OCASG was teaching computer game programming classes to its members, in hopes of sparking a passion in some of them.